TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design - Power System.md

 | Buck Converter | https://www.digikey.com/en/products/detail/texas-instruments/TPS62913RPUR/14004311 |
 | Power MUX | https://www.digikey.com/en/products/detail/texas-instruments/TPS2121RUXR/9859001 |

 As discussed in Team 5’s conceptual design, the allocated budget for the power subsystem was a total of $260.
 This price point did not include components needed for the PCB and was originally going to be a part of the PCB interconnections subsystem.
 However, after careful consideration, Team 6 has decided to incorporate these components into the Power subsystem, since this document goes into detail about the choice of components.

-Team 6 also realized that the need for a LiFePO4 battery is needed for our design, since energy  efficiency, charge rate, and weight to energy storage ratio are essential variables to choosing  a battery.
+Team 6 also realized that the need for a LiFePO4 battery is needed for our design, since energy efficiency, charge rate, and weight-to-energy-storage ratio are essential variables to choosing a battery.
 This also required us to get a larger battery than we originally planned to implement, since we originally did not account for energy storage headroom to not discharge the battery fully.
-This decision finally snowballed into needing to purchase a more capable power supply than originally intended for which increased cost.
+This decision finally snowballed into needing to purchase a more capable power supply than originally intended for which increased the cost.
 Team 6 also does not account for sales taxation when budgeting all components.

 Therefore, the total price for ALL COMPONENTS is estimated to be $316.83.
 This puts this subsystem over budget by $54.87.
-Analyzing this price point, by eliminating the optional solar panel and adapter, this would put this subsystem withing Team 6’s allocated budget.
+Analyzing this price point, by eliminating the optional solar panel and adapter, this would put this subsystem within Team 6’s allocated budget.

 ## Analysis of Solution
-**Energy Storage**: The energy storage component has been chosen to be a nominal 12.8 V LiFePO₄ pack with 22Ah capacity providing roughly 240-280  Wh nameplate capacity and > 4,000 charge cycles.
+**Energy Storage**: The energy storage component has been chosen to be a nominal 12.8V LiFePO₄ pack with 22Ah capacity, providing roughly 240-280Wh nameplate capacity and > 4,000 charge cycles.
 The reasoning behind the choice of a lithium-based battery chemistry is the following.

 1. High cycle life providing an average of 3,000+ deep cycles